sebishogun10/GeoJson-Tiling-app-/README.md

 # Polygon Tiling Service

 A secure REST API service that generates tile footprints from GeoJSON areas of interest, with a web client for visualization.
+The frontend is built with Leaflet.js and vanilla JS and allows for interactive map visualization, with the ability to draw polygons programatically or by drawing on the map.

 ## Features

 - Secure API endpoints using Keycloak authentication
 - GeoJSON input processing with support for Polygons and MultiPolygons
 - Efficient tile generation using R-tree spatial indexing
+- Tile generation control from the web client
 - OpenAPI documentation
 - Web client with Leaflet map visualization
 - Comprehensive test coverage